-Both the UAMS College of Health Professions online application and the application for CSDCAS must be completed by February 1.
-Applications not completed by this date or incomplete applications will not be considered in the application process.
+The UAMS College of Health Professions online application (GUS) and the application for CSDCAS must be completed/verified by February 15.
+Applications not completed and verified by this date or incomplete applications will not be considered in the application process.